 Drug Testing Laboratory disputes.
 On August 28, 2012, a chemist formerly employed at the Department of Public Health's drug testing laboratory in Boston admitted to several types of misconduct involving her handling of laboratory samples, which were used in criminal cases.
 The Governor was informed and ordered the immediate closure of the laboratory.
-The Governor has since established a central office to identify individuals who may be affected by the chemist's alleged malfeasance, which has the potential to affect tens of thousands of criminal drug cases.
-The Governor has also announced that Inspector General Glenn Cunha will conduct an independent assessment of the laboratory's operations, which will complement the ongoing criminal and central office investigations into the chemist's alleged wrongdoing and determine whether the laboratory's failures were limited to the chemist and her supervisors and managers.
-There likely will be significant, but as yet undetermined, state costs required to account for the chemist's alleged malfeasance.
+The Governor established a central office to identify individuals who may be affected by the chemist's alleged malfeasance, which the office has estimated as possibly tens of thousands of criminal drug cases.
+The Governor also announced that Inspector General Glenn Cunha is conducting an independent assessment of the laboratory's operations.
+In addition, the Attorney General's Office is conducting a criminal investigation.
+On December 17, 2012, the former chemist was indicted by a Statewide Grand Jury on 27 charges in connection with altering drug evidence during the testing process and obstructing justice.
+She was arraigned on December 20, 2012 in Suffolk Superior Court.
+There likely will be significant, but as yet undetermined, state costs required to investigate and respond to the chemist's alleged malfeasance.
 In addition, there may be costs to defend civil complaints alleging state liability in both state and federal court and for potential judgments.
-As neither the criminal investigation nor the determination of the number or specific cases affected has been completed, there is not sufficient information to fully estimate these additional state costs at this time.
+As neither the criminal investigation nor the determination of the number of specific cases affected has been completed, there is not sufficient information to fully estimate these additional state costs at this time.
 Please see "FISCAL 2012 AND FISCAL 2013 - Fiscal 2013," for discussion of supplemental budget legislation that would create a \$30 million fund to reimburse agencies and cities for costs associated with investigating and responding to misconduct at the state drug testing laboratory.